Bylaws & Policies

 6.2 The Vice President will assist the President and will act as President pro tem whenever the President is absent, has resigned, or is otherwise unable to perform the duties of that office.
-The Vice President is also the President-elect and will automatically become President when the President's term expires.
 The Vice President chairs the Nominating Committee.

 6.3 The Executive Council is the primary policy-making body of the Association.
 It will review programming, procedures, and policies of the Association regularly and revise them as needed to meet the Association's purposes most effectively.
 The Council will meet at least once every calendar year, at the call of the President.
 The purpose of this meeting will be for business transaction, budgeting, planning, program review, etc.; appointed officers and others may be invited to assist the Executive Council during these deliberations.
 Between formal meetings, the Executive Council members may be consulted by mail, electronic mail, or telephone as necessary.
 Decision of the Council will be determined by majority vote of those voting (whether in meeting or by correspondence), providing there is a quorum of five members.
 The President may vote only to break a tie of the Executive Council.

 6.4 The Executive Secretary will record the minutes of all meetings of the general membership and the ASLE officers, and preserve records of the actions of the Association.
-The Executive Secretary will count ballots in ASLE elections.
 The Executive Secretary will serve as the "institutional memory" of ASLE.
-The Executive Secretary will maintain a bank account with funds for the Managing Director's salary and will, at the direction of the President, issue the Managing Director's paychecks.
+The Executive Secretary will have check signing and administrative privileges for ASLE bank accounts and will, at the direction of the President, issue the Managing Director's paychecks.
 The Executive Secretary may advise but does not have voting privileges in the Executive Council.

 6.5 The Editors of ASLE News and ISLE will serve as chairs of their respective editorial boards and will oversee the production and distribution of their respective publications.
 Each editor will provide an annual report on that publication to the ASLE officers.